 One of the ways that the Legislature “dipped into education” in 2011 was with Senate Bill 2100 which imposed a 3 percent tax on public employees in the form a mandatory contribution to the Florida Retirement System.
 Andy Ford, who was then president of FEA, described the bill this way, “This pay cut was used by legislative leadership to make up a budget shortfall on the backs of teachers, law-enforcement officers, firefighters and other state workers.
 It is essentially an income tax levied on workers belonging to the Florida Retirement System.”

-Florida’s economy has rebounded significantly since the Great Recession; we have the 17th largest economy in the world.
-While the Legislature was quick to balance their budget on the back of public employees, they have so far refused to share Florida’s recent prosperity with those same employees or the students they serve.
+Florida’s economy rebounded significantly since the Great Recession; we have the 17th largest economy in the world.
+While the Legislature was quick to balance their budget on the back of public employees, they have so far refused to share Florida’s prosperity with those same employees or the students they serve.

 Erosion of Local Control

 Come election season, there are few things that politicians love more than local control.
 However, once they make it to Tallahassee, many change their tune and substitute their own judgement for that of locally elected officials such as school boards.